OlegS2023/skab-anomaly-detection-pytorch/notebooks/README.md

 Deep learning models for multivariate time-series anomaly detection, implemented in PyTorch and evaluated on the [Skoltech Anomaly Benchmark (SKAB)](https://github.com/waico/SKAB).

+This project was developed as part of a Bachelor's thesis at [your university] and provides a systematic comparison of unsupervised anomaly detection methods on industrial IoT sensor data.

 ---

 ## About